Practice Policies & Patient Information

 Data Protection Officer

 All General Practices are required to have a Data Protection Officer (DPO) role under the new General Data Protection Legislation.
 This is required as all General Practices are designated as Public Authorities under the Freedom of Information Act 2000.
+Please be advised if patients are looking for a subject access request, please contact the practice directly and not use the DPO email address.

 The Data Protection Officer can be contacted using the following details: